 “We decided to investigate in more depth and showed that in the tissue of patients with dysplasia the gene RND2 – which is regulated by NEUROG2 and associated with the same signaling pathway – was also overexpressed.
 This was not observed in the control tissue,” Cendes said.

-Data from the scientific literature shows that the NEUROG2 pathway is important to regulate the nerve cell differentiation process.
+Data from the scientific literature show that the NEUROG2 pathway is important to regulate the nerve cell differentiation process.
 According to Cendes, neurogenesis (the formation of new neurons) should be followed by gliogenesis (the formation of glial cells) during development of the embryo.